SciQuant/UniversalDynamics/docs/src/short_rate_model.md

 ```

 Given that ``P(t_0, T)`` corresponds to the initial yield curve, the One-Factor Affine model accepts an additional parameter `P` wich represents ``P(t_0, T) = P_0(T)``.
 This way, the zero coupon bond evaluation does not need to integrate ``\xi_0``.

+Finally, it is worth mentioning that well known models, such as Vasicek, Cox-Ingersoll-Ross, Hull-White and Gaussian Short Rate Models can all be modelled as One-Facto Affine Short Rate Models.

 ```@docs
 UniversalDynamics.OneFactorAffineModelDynamics